filipaul/Block-Balls-Problem-Testing/README.md

 # Block-Balls-Problem-Testing
+# dont't forget to open the browser console!

 We have 2 balls and 1 block of 100 floors.
 We need to TEST at what floor the balls will break.